huangjianhuster/huangjianhuster.github.io/_resources/Softwares_03.md

 mamba install -c conda-forge psfgen
 ```

-The `biopython`, `mdtraj` and `mdanalysis` are packages quiet often used for PDB and MD trajectory analysis. `seaborn` and `matplotlib` are popular packages for scientific plot.
+The `biopython`, `mdtraj` and `mdanalysis` are packages quite often used for PDB and MD trajectory analysis. `seaborn` and `matplotlib` are popular packages for scientific plot.

 You can further configure the environment according to your own needs.